Our program is thoughtfully designed to advance existing skills and prepare veterinarians for an exciting and rewarding career in emergency medicine.

 Surgical Experience: All trainees are encouraged to get hands on surgical experience; however, this is not a requirement of the program beyond familiarity with the procedures and when they are indicated.
 Individuals with surgical interest will be provided ample opportunities to both assist and perform surgical procedures under the supervision of the program mentors or a Board-certified Surgeon.

-Rotations in other departments: There will be a total of 11 weeks of rotations through the various specialty departments in the hospital in addition to the various ER rotations.
+Rotations in other departments: 20% of training time is spent with specialty departments in the hospital in addition to the various ER rotations.
 You will never be alone on a shift.

 Training and Contract Agreement